What Is a Sprint?

 By delivering the features requested by the customer, not just in the early stages of the project but continuously throughout the project, one can always keep the customer happy and satisfied.

-Following the above guideline will allow the organizations to retain those customers and increase their business.
+Following the above guidelines will allow the organizations to retain those customers and increase their business.

 Better Product Quality

 An organization will have better product quality if it continually checks in with its customers and stakeholders for evolving requirements during sprint reviews.
-They will be able to determine more quickly whether the product matches their needs.
+They can determine more quickly whether the product matches their needs.

-When it’s not meeting their needs, the team would have the chance to pivot and change directions much earlier and much faster.
+When it needs to meet their needs, the team can pivot and change directions much earlier and much faster.

 Since everything is reviewed almost immediately and on a microscopic level, it can be certain that the product is up to the necessary standards set forth by the PO/PM.